-The original storefront of this building was removed during a modernization of the façade.
+The original storefront of each of these buildings was removed during a modernization of the façade.
 The restoration involved a contemporary interpretation of the historic storefront.

 BULKHEADS

 3.26 Retain or restore the bulkhead below a display window.

 - Maintain or restore bulkheads at the base of display windows to protect the windows, define entrances and add a decorative element to the storefront. - If possible, expose the original bulkheads if they have been covered by a modern or inappropriate material.